Food, Fitness and Holidays

 To encourage children to be more physically active, consider small, inexpensive toys that will get them up and moving.
 This might be as simple as a small bouncy ball, jump rope, paddle ball, bean bag for hacky-sack, bubbles for chasing and popping, or sidewalk chalk for drawing hopscotch or a four square game.
 Other treats that encourage activity include reflectors, light sticks or other glow-in-the-dark items for chasing games at night, and shoelace decorations that make walking, dancing and running even more fun.

 The possibilities are endless and can be used at Halloween or throughout the year for any festive occasion.
-Think of games, toys and ideas for party treats that delight and motivate the children in your life to move, and help them choose wisely today for a lifetime of healthy habits.
+Think of games, toys and ideas for party treats that delight and motivate the children in your life to move.
+Help them choose wisely today for a lifetime of healthy habits.